Kaushikdey647/b_plus_tree_c-/README.md

 ## Acknowledgements

 This implementation was inspired by the B+ tree data structure described in the book "Introduction to Algorithms" by Cormen, Leiserson, Rivest, and Stein.
 I thank [Dr. Padmalochan Bera](https://www.iitbbs.ac.in/profile.php/padmalochanbera/), our instructor at Database Systems Course at IIT Bhubaneswar, without whose stimulating assignments with tight deadlines, this implementation would not have been possible.
-(I would be too lazy to implement it, and would have just used the STL map instead.)
+(I still do not get the point of going through the pain of implementing though, feels like a sadist desire for intellectual torture)